registration FOR ENTRANCE EXAMINATION

 Illness must be documented by medical certificate if you wish to have the opportunity to take a make-up entrance examination.
 RMC must receive the medical certificate no later than three days after the entrance examination was supposed to take place.
 RMC will determine the date of any make-up entrance examination, and you will be notified of this as soon as possible.
 It will not be possible to take the make-up examination at other times than those announced by RMC.
 You are responsible for paying the cost of the medical certificate.

 Applications are accepted in Danish, Norwegian, Swedish and English.

 Entrance examinations for the Bachelor programmes Composition, Music Production, Music Performance, Music Management and for the Masters programmes Music Performance, Music Education and Nordic Master: The Composing Musician are normally held in Danish.
 If the applicant does not speak or understand Danish, the examination can be held in English.

-The entrance examination for the Masters programme European Jazz Master and the Advanced Postgraduate Diploma programmes are always held in English.
+The entrance examination for the Masters programme European Jazz Master is always held in English.

 Read more about RMC’s language policy here.

 All programmes at RMC are approved for Danish SU (state educational grant).